edubart/nelua-lang/docs/pages/libraries.md

 function filestream:write(...: varargs): (boolean, string, integer)
 ```

-Writes the value of each of its arguments to file.
+Writes values to the file.
-The arguments must be strings or numbers.
+The arguments must be strings or convertible to string.

 Returns `true` on success, otherwise `false` plus an error message and a system-dependent error code.